Flutes On The Brink:

 The Music Director for Flutes on the Brink is Linda Crisafulli, who is primarily responsible for programming, conducting rehearsals, assigning parts for performance, and otherwise making us sound musical.
 In addition, FOTB has an elected President (currently Jonathan Cohen) who largely deals with outreach and scheduling, a Treasurer (currently Michelle Gadaleto) who keeps track of the collected monies and disburses them when needed, and a membership chair (currently Sara Watt).
 These, and additional functions, may be delegated to other members.

 All are welcome to attend rehearsals on a trial basis, through which the participant, President, and Music Director will determine whether the individual's flute playing skills and dedication to practice and steady improvement are sufficient to remain with FOTB.
 This trial may last until the next scheduled performance.
 As noted, members are expected to sustain a level of musical growth.
 The Music Director and President attempt to achieve a healthy balance of informality, inclusion, and quality of the musical experience.
 If, in the combined judgment of the President and the Musical Director, a person's performance is not in accord with the group, either initially or at a later point, that person will be asked to seek another ensemble.

 Recognizing that we all have family, work, and other commitments, perfect attendance is not required.
 However, a member expecting to play in a concert must commit to consistent attendance of rehearsals for that performance.

-Dues of $50 are collected each Fall to help defray costs of venue rentals, music acquisition, and occasional social activities.
-Customized FOTB folders and logo shirts are required for some performances, and may be ordered and purchased at rehearsals.
+Dues of $75 are collected each Fall to help defray costs of venue rentals, music acquisition, paying the director, and miscellany.
+Customized logo shirts are required for some performances, and may be ordered and purchased at rehearsals.